 - Dogs with clinical anxiety requiring veterinary treatment

-- Dogs with orthopedic injuries (without vet clearance)
+- Any dog with orthopedic injuries (without vet clearance)

-- Dogs showing aggression toward people (see a behavior professional)
+- Aggression toward people — see a behavior professional first

-- Puppies under 12 months at full intensity (use modified puppy protocols)
+- Puppies under 12 months at full intensity (modified protocols only)

 - Owners looking for a leave-it-and-forget-it solo toy